 She has nearly 20 years of licensed experience providing Forensic Evaluation and Assessment of individuals for family, juvenile, civil, and criminal courts as well as state and federal agencies.
 She has testified as an Expert Witness in excess of 100 cases about individuals whom she has evaluated or on relevant psychological subjects and has performed hundreds of forensic assessments.
 Dr. Shelton also provides Mediation and Parent Coordination, mandated and elective Psychotherapy, formal and informal Psycho-Legal Consultation with attorneys, Rebuttal Review and Critique of other mental health experts' work, Subject Matter Expert Reports, and specialized Trainings on forensic topics.

-Dr. Shelton directs a team of psychology professionals who provide forensic services under her instruction and supervision across a five state area (KY, IL, TN, IN, OH).
+Dr. Shelton directs a team of psychology professionals who provide forensic services in consultation with her across a five state area (KY, IL, TN, IN, OH).

 Dr. Shelton has owned and operated a successful multi-state private practice for over a decade.
 Presently, she offers services at office locations in Kentucky (Louisville, Lexington, Paducah), Illinois (Chicago), Tennessee (Nashville), Ohio (Cincinnati), and Indiana (Indianapolis).
 Arrangements can also be made for her or one of her psychologist affiliates to travel to locations in other cities within these states (and in other states under certain circumstances) to meet your needs.